matteominin/ARDSU-menu/README.md

-# ARDSU MENU API
+# ARDSU menù API
 The API allows you to fetch the ****ARDSU CANTEEN**** from the [online PDF](https://www.dsu.toscana.it/i-menu).
-The API retrieves the menu and returns it in a structured JSON format, making it easy to integrate into your own applications.
+The API retrieves the menù and returns it in a structured JSON format, making it easy to integrate into your own applications.

 ## Installation
 To install locally run: